 The "etc." here is, of course, body treatments.
 Just as the pros recommend you invest in a facial each month, the same goes for your body.
 Imagine for a moment you treated your face like you do your body: Washing it whenever you shower and only moisturizing when you remember to do so.
 It's a scary thought.

 Now the question remains: Where do we start?
-Beefing up your skincare routine is the first step (we list our favorite body products here), and the next is taking a look at in-office treatments.
+Beefing up your body skincare routine is the first step, and the next is taking a look at in-office treatments.
 Whether they're performed at a spa or in a dermatologist's office, they're important.
 You just have to narrow down your biggest concerns and plan accordingly.
 Below, find treatments we've tried, lusted after, been recommended, or found based off of immaculate reviews.

 What it's called: Double Happiness